a11smiles/WellArchitected-OpenHack/challenges/ch2/README.md

 * The development teams want to have the ability to introduce changes in the production workload to incrementally.
 This ability does not need to be implemented in _this_ challenge, but it is, nonetheless, a requirement of the development teams and will need to be implemented in future challenges.
 * The business requires that any changes will _not_ affect the availability of the application.
 * Currently, there is a single environment in Azure, and it is used for production.
 The operations and development teams want two separate environments&mdash;one for development and another for production.
+* With the deployment of a second environment for development, IT and finance teams will need the ability to quickly determine separate costs for production and development environments.

 ## Cheat sheet